 - Be over the age of 18;

-- Be a fit and proper person of good character and repute, proven by a Police Check issued in the three months before your application;
+- Be a fit and proper person of good character and repute, proven by a national police certificate issued in the three months before your application;

 - Have access to sufficient finances;